innot/argparseDecorator/docs/source/docstring.rst

 .. note::

-    While the argname given to ``:alias`` will work with or without leading hypens, the actual alias(es) must have either one or two leading hypens.
+    While the argname given to ``:alias`` will work with or without leading hyphens, the actual alias(es) must have either one or two leading hyphens.

 Choices
 -------